 Higher Education Emergency Relief Fund (HEERF) Data Collection Form (Both Student Aid and Institutional Portions under Section 18004 of the CARES Act) Version 7/22/2020 There are 2 versions of the survey.
 The first version is for almost all the reporting institutions at the 6-digit OPEID.
-The second version is for the 34 campuses at the 8-digit OPEID level that are Minority Serving Institutions (MSIs) and received funds under Section 18004(a)(2) of the CARES Act, be campus is not designated as an MSI.
-This form will automatically present the appropriate version of the survey as soon the ID number of the institutions is entered. ut their main This data collection form applies to the following HEER funds: Student Aid (CFDA 84.425E) Institutional Portion (CDFA 84.425F) Historically Black Colleges and Universities (CDFA 84.425J) American Indian Tribally Controlled Colleges and Universities (CDFA 84.425K) Minority Serving Institutions (CDFA 84.425L) Strengthening Institutions Program (CDFA 84.425M) Fund for the Improvement of Postsecondary Education (CDFA 84.425N) Version 1.
-Annual Reporting: This report should be completed by the institution, meaning the campus or group of campuses that s same 6-digit OPEID number.
-1) Institutional Identifiers, Contact Information, and URL for 30-day Fund Report a) Institutional Information Name<autofill (peps)="" education="" from="" participants="" postsecondary="" system=""></autofill> DPEID (6-digit) b) Who is the lead contact for the data collection?
-Name: share the Phone:Email:Email: equired by 1 https://ifap.ed.gov/electronic-announcements/050620HigherEdEmergencyReliefFundRptg 1
+The second version is for the 34 branch campuses at the 8-digit OPEID level that are Minority Serving Institutions (MSIs) and received funds under Section 18004(a)(2) of the CARES Act, but their campus is not designated as an MSI.
+This form will automatically present the appropriate version of the survey as soon the ID number of the institution or campus is entered.
+This data collection form applies to the following HEER funds: Student Aid (CFDA 84.425E) Institutional Portion (CDFA 84.425F) Historically Black Colleges and Universities (CDFA 84.425J) American Indian Tribally Controlled Colleges and Universities (CDFA 84.425K) Minority Serving Institutions (CDFA 84.425L) Strengthening Institutions Program (CDFA 84.425M) Fund for the Improvement of Postsecondary Education (CDFA 84.425N) Version 1.
+Annual Reporting: This report should be completed by the institution, meaning the campus or group of campuses that share the same 6-digit OPEID number.
+1) Institutional Identifiers, Contact Information, and URL for 30-day Fund Report a) Institutional Information Name <autofill (peps)="" education="" from="" participants="" postsecondary="" system=""> OPEID (6-digit) b) Who is the lead contact for the data collection?
+Name:</autofill> iii) 1 https://ifap.ed.gov/electronic-announcements/050620HigherEdEmergencyReliefFundRptg 1